catenax-ng/catenax-ng.github.io/docs/guides/how-to-expose-an-app-to-the-internet.md

 ## Catena-X kubernetes cluster setup

-All the kubernetes clusters provided as demonstration environments by the DevSecOps team already come with [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as ingress controller installed.
+All the kubernetes clusters provided as demonstration environments at Catena-X already come with [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as ingress controller installed.